1999 Ontario Highway 401 crash: Safety improvements

 In 2009 the MTO conducted an environmental assessment to widen the stretch of Highway 401 between Tilbury and London to six lanes, but as of 2016 no significant highway improvements had been made, due to its rural nature and long distance as well as lack of traffic.
 However, the narrow grass median remained prone to crossover collisions, especially in bad weather.
-In the Toronto Sun, Chatham-Kent Conservative MPP Rick Nicholls questioned if "it occurred to the MTO that a lot of drivers might be avoiding Carnage Alley precisely because it is so dangerous?"
+In 2017, Chatham-Kent Conservative MPP Rick Nicholls questioned if "drivers might be avoiding Carnage Alley precisely because it is so dangerous?"

 On August 29, 2017, a mother and daughter were killed in another cross-over collision on the unmodified stretch of the highway near Dutton, which drew renewed public outrage.
 Shortly afterwards the government announced plans to install a high-tension cable barrier in the grass median from Tilbury to Ridgetown.
 Advocates viewed the government's response as inadequate, and delivered a petition signed by 3,000 residents to Queen's Park demanding construction of a concrete barrier from Tilbury to London.

 In early 2018 the MTO committed to installing a concrete barrier on the stretch from Tilbury to London, with plans to install high-tension cables in the grass median as a short-term solution.
+The concrete barrier was completed from Tilbury to Merlin Road in Chatham-Kent in 2023.
+Plans to continue the barrier from Merlin Road to London were under engineering study as of 2024, coupled with plans to expand Highway 401 there.